-Erick DuPree, PhD, is a cultural anthropologist, author, and historian of Western esotericism whose research examines the interplay of ritual, identity, and power as articulated through material culture, literary production, and lived practice.
+Erick DuPree, PhD, is a cultural anthropologist and author whose research examines identity, power, and desire as they are expressed through material culture, literary production, lived practice.

 DuPree earned their doctorate from Queen’s University, where their dissertation examined religious pluralism and eleventh-century Japanese court literature, culminating in a modern translation and analysis of Murasaki Shikibu’s Court Diary and its enduring influence on marriage politics.

-Alongside academic research, DuPree writes for wide audiences with work appearing in HuffPost, Tricycle: The Buddhist Review, New York Magazine, The Wild Hunt, Bitch, and Patheos.
-They are the author of Awaken to Mindfulness: Cultivating Daily Practice & Wellbeing—praised for its accessible approach to meditation—and a contributor to anthologies including Masculinity: An Anthology of Modern Voices and BOLD, as well as editor of Men and the Goddess.
+Alongside academic research, DuPree has been published in HuffPost, Tricycle: The Buddhist Review, New York Magazine, The Wild Hunt, Bitch, and Patheos.
 DuPree has lectured on mythopoetics at the University of Pennsylvania, taught courses in material culture at the University of the Arts, and served as literary reviews editor for Cleaver Literary Review.
-Their expertise has extended beyond the academy through consultation for the Netflix docuseries The Toys That Made Us and a feature on A Jaded Gay Podcast (Episode 89: “Beyond the Brawn”).

 DuPree lives on the East Coast with their husband and beloved dogs.